 Some children and adults with SMA type 3 may need frequent checkups to look for types of breathing trouble that are more difficult to recognize, such as obstructive sleep apnea and hypoventilation (shallow breathing).
 Using BiPAP during sleep may help these people.

 Children with SMA type 1 may also benefit from BiPAP breathing support during sleep, but they may also need 24-hour support or invasive ventilation.
+A review of several studies showed that BiPAP improved sleep quality and increased survival rates for children with SMA type 1.

-Breathing problems can lead to:
+Untreated breathing problems can lead to:

 A BiPAP machine helps you breathe by using positive pressure to push air into the lungs.
 The machine provides two different levels of positive airway pressure: When you breathe in, the device provides higher pressure, allowing you to take in an increased volume of air.
 During exhalation, the pressure lowers automatically.
 BiPAP machines can sense your normal breathing cycle and synchronize with it — that is, work at the same time or rate.